JamesOk3/dyson-media-mapper/README.md

-# Dyson Media Mapper Web
+# Dyson Media Mapper Web App
+* Team 2 - May 10, 2024
+This is a group project assignment submitted as part of coursework assessment for Software Engineering and Team project (CSC8019) course at Newcastle University.

 ## Running the project into your local machine
 * Ensure your PC has Node.js v20 or higher installed